 These Terms of Reference (ToR) apply to the ISO/ITU Joint Task Force on ITS (Intelligent Transport Systems) Communications.
 In the following, ISO and ITU will be called “parent bodies” and the ISO/ITU Joint Task Force on ITS Communications will be called “Task Force”.

-Groups participating in the Task Force include ISO TC 204, ITU-T SG 16, ITU-T SG 13 and ITU-R WP 5A.
-Other standards bodies are welcome to participate (see section 4).
+Candidate groups from the parent bodies participating in the Task Force potentially include ISO TC 204, ITU-T SG 16, ITU-T SG 13,ITU-R WP 5A and ITU-R WP 5D.
+Other SDOs are welcome to participate in the Task Force Management and/or at the working level (see section 2 and 3).

-The goal of the Task Force is to pool resources, harmonize ITS communications standards, identify and fill gaps in ITS communications standardization.
+The goal of the Task Force is to pool resources to harmonize ITS communications standards, and to identify and fill gaps in ITS communications standardization.

-The intent is that ISO International Standards and ITU Recommendations in the field of ITS communications be technically aligned and fully interoperable with each other.
+The intent is that ISO International Standards and ITU Recommendations in the field of ITS communications be technically aligned, [or referenced], and fully interoperable with each other.
 Some of the work may be developed by the parent bodies individually, other work may be developed by the Task Force jointly and submitted for the approval by the respective parent bodies, as appropriate.

 Resulting texts will be converted by the parent bodies into the appropriate ISO International Standards and ITU Recommendations.

-The scope of the Task Force includes:
+The scope of the Task Force is to:

-Gap analysis of ITS communications standards

-Update and extension of existing ITS communications standards, such as CALM (Communications Access for Land Mobile) standards

-Development of ITS communications security frameworks and standards

-Study of wireless communication aspects of ITS applications

-Study of IPv6 aspects of ITS communications
+Study issues related to standards for ITS communications and related applications

-Assessment of the role of ITS communications standards for the Internet of Things

-Assessment of the role of ITS communications and global standards to increase road safety

-ITS communications and driver distraction
+Develop standards for ITS communications

-Mobility network services and ITS communications for emergency and disaster handling

-Study of communications standards for charging, billing and other services for electric/hybrid vehicles

 Additional topics may be added to the scope of the Task Force in accordance with the approval processes of the parent bodies.